Geometric Conditions for the Discrepant Posterior Phenomenon and Connections to Simpson's Paradox: DPP in Binomial Model Revisited

 \section{DPP in Binomial Model Revisited}

-When the ``numbers of trials'' go to infinity, the two-by-two table Binomial model used in~\citet{xie2013incorporating} is covered by the LAN property in Section~\ref{section:conditions_DPP}.
-Thus, we will not repeat the discussion for the case that the ``numbers of trials'' go to infinity.
-However, in practice, as shown in~\citet{xie2013incorporating}, we care about the finite sample property, especially when the prior is moderately or highly informative.
+The Binomial model employed by~\citet{xie2013incorporating} to analyze two-by-two contingency tables is covered by the LAN property in Section~\ref{section:conditions_DPP}, when the numbers of experimental trials go to infinity.
+We will not repeat the discussion for this case here, except to point out that in Appnedix~\ref{appendix:dpp_binomial}, we derive the DPP conditions for the Binomial model with Beta priors asymptotically.
+The condition corresponds well to the analytical forms in Example~\ref{proposition:2dimconstrast_heter_uncor_cov} in the exponential quadratic contrast case.
+This further demonstrates the generality of the exponential quadratic results, and offers the connection between the Beta-Binomial model with the Gaussian conjugate model.
+In practice, however, we care about the finite sample property of the inferential procedure, especially when the prior is moderately or highly informative.
 The case of finite numbers of trials does not fall into the realm of of exponential-quadratic likelihood.
-We study DPP in this case in this section.
-We are curious to see whether the results that we obtain from the exponential-quadratic likelihood, though not directly applicable here, could be adopted for guiding the choice of priors and re-parameterization.
+This section studies DPP in this finite sample scenario.